jwtk/jjwt/README.md

 # JSON Web Token for Java

-This library is intended to be the easiest to use and understand library for creating JSON Web Tokens (JWTs) on the JVM, period.
+This library is intended to be the easiest to use and understand library for creating and verifying JSON Web Tokens (JWTs) on the JVM, period.

 ## Installation